-- 18. NUMBER OF DWELLING UNITS, RECREATIONAL VEHICLES AND PRINCIPAL BUILDINGS ON A PARCEL OF LAND OR A BARE LAND CONDOMINIUM UNIT - 18.1 Number of Dwelling Units and Cabins and/or Recreational Vehicles on a Parcel of Land or a Bare Land Condominium Unit - (a) Where more than one dwelling unit type is listed as separate uses(either as a permitted use or as a discretionary use) in a specific-land use district, it does not imply that all such dwelling units may be approved to exist or to be placed or constructed at the same time on the same one parcel of land or bare land condominium unit-at the same time, except as provided for in this section. - (b) No person shall construct or place or cause to be constructed or placed more than one dwelling unit or more than one cabin, one recreational vehicle, one Park Model Trailer CSA-Z240, or one Cottage Model CSA-Z241 on a parcel of land or a bare land condominium unit, except where: - (i) in the sole discretion and opinion of the Development Authority: - (A) the additional dwelling unit(s) is (are) contained in a building designed for two or more dwelling units, or is (are) located on a parcel of land or a bare land condominium unit in a land use district that expressly allows for two or more dwelling units on the parcel or the bare land condominium unit, but not necessarily in the same building;
+NUMBER OF DWELLING UNITS, RECREATIONAL VEHICLES AND PRINCIPAL 18.
+BUILDINGS ON A PARCEL OF LAND OR A BARE LAND CONDOMINIUM UNIT

+- 18.1 Number of Dwelling Units and Cabins and/or Recreational Vehicles on a Parcel of Land or a Bare Land Condominium Unit - (a) Where more than one dwelling unit type is listed as separate uses in a land use district, it does not imply that all such dwelling units may be approved to exist or to be placed or constructed at the same time on the same parcel of land or bare land condominium unit, except as provided for in this section. - (b) No person shall construct or place or cause to be constructed or placed more than one dwelling unit or more than one cabin, one recreational vehicle, one Park Model Trailer CSA-Z240, or one Cottage Model CSA-Z241 on a parcel of land or a bare land condominium unit, except where: - in the sole discretion of the Development Authority: (i) - (A) the additional dwelling unit(s) is (are) contained in a building designed for two or more dwelling units, or is (are) located on a parcel of land or a bare land condominium unit in a land use district that expressly allows for two or more dwelling units on the parcel or the bare land condominium unit, but not necessarily in the same building;